Bruce Cassidy: Vegas Golden Knights (2022–present)

-On June 14, 2022, eight days after getting fired by the Bruins, Cassidy was hired by the Vegas Golden Knights as the third head coach in franchise history.
-He replaced Peter DeBoer.
+On June 14, 2022, eight days after getting fired by the Bruins, Cassidy was hired by the Vegas Golden Knights as the third head coach in franchise history, replacing Peter DeBoer.
+In his first season, Cassidy won the Stanley Cup with the Golden Knights on June 13, 2023.

 Personal life

 Cassidy and his wife have two children.
-He also has a son from a prior relationship who is a college student at Vanderbilt University.
+He also has a son from a previous relationship.
 Cassidy has been given the nickname "Butch", after Wild West outlaw Butch Cassidy, and has been referred to as such by players on many occasions.